nithilabalaji/recipe-analysis/README.md

 # Hypothesis Testing

-We now want to investigate the difference in average Rating Between short and long cooking times
+We want to investigate the difference in average_rating between short and long cooking times

 Objective: To determine if there is a significant difference in average ratings between recipes with short cooking times (0-30 minutes) and long cooking times (> 30 minutes).